pj1911/my-wiki/docs/Fuzzy Inference Systems.md

 ## Wrapping up

 We started from classical sets and logic, where membership and truth are crisp, and saw that they struggle with inherently vague concepts like 'tall' or 'warm'.
 Fuzzy sets extend the idea of set membership to degrees in \([0,1]\), which can capture how well a specific value fits a vague category.
-Using fuzzy sets, we defined linguistic variables and fuzzy IF--THEN rules.
+Using fuzzy sets, we defined linguistic variables and fuzzy IF-THEN rules.
 A fuzzy inference system then:

 1. fuzzifies numerical inputs,
 2. evaluates fuzzy rules,